-- Position Error: The position of static ports lends itself to disrupted airflow during certain maneuvers, phases of flight, and wind conditions.
+- Position: The position of static ports lends itself to disrupted airflow during certain maneuvers, phases of flight, and wind conditions.
 Disturbed airflow over the static port can cause erroneous readings on the altimeter.

-- Elasticity Error: Over time, the expansion and contraction of aneroid wafers in the altimeter can cause metal fatigue.
+- Elasticity: Over time, the expansion and contraction of aneroid wafers in the altimeter can cause metal fatigue.
 Sometimes known as hysteresis, these changes in the elasticity of the instrument can cause inaccuracies.

-- Density Error: The density of the air changes from one area to the next, especially with temperature changes.
+- Density: The density of the air changes from one area to the next, especially with temperature changes.
 Density errors associated with altimeters are apparent on longer flights, but also can happen on short flights that involve significant temperature changes.